davetron5000/naildrivin5.com/_posts/2016-12-08-learn-graphviz-and-up-your-diagramming-game.md

 <!-- more -->

 Graphviz is an amazing piece of technology.
 It takes, as input, a text file and produces a diagram of that input.
-It treats everything as a graph, but this is sufficent semantics to create most software diagrams you might need.
+It treats everything as a graph, but this is sufficient semantics to create most software diagrams you might need.

 Here's an example that shows a class hierarchy: